Why is this important?

 How are we doing?

-From 2008 to 2012, Long Island’s population has expanded by 1.5%, slightly less than in the suburban counties north of New York City and less than half the 3.3% growth in the city itself.
-Four years after the official end of the recession, it is clear that New York City, in spite of its high housing costs, has retained its attraction while the suburbs are struggling to regain their footing.
+From 2010 to 2013, Long Island’s population has expanded by 0.7%, compared to 1.2% in the other suburban counties surrounding New York City and less than four times the growth in the city itself.
+Five years after the official end of the recession, it is clear that New York City, in spite of its high housing costs, has retained its attraction while the suburbs are struggling to regain their footing.
 Differences in birth rates may account for some of the variation, as well as differences in migration.

 Ethnic and Racial Composition

 The pace of racial and ethnic change slowed modestly in the last two years, but blacks, Hispanics and Asians continued to increase their share of the population.
 The number of blacks, Hispanics and Asians all grew in 2013, and the number of white residents continued to decline, although at a slower rate than in recent years.
 Asians, in particular, increased in number last year, expanding by 6%.
 Hispanics and blacks both grew by 2%.
 The rate of growth for blacks and Hispanics was slower than in the preceding three years, while for Asians it was somewhat faster.
 Nationally, the pace of immigration has slowed in recent years, and this could be affecting Long Island as well.
 However, since the non-white population is younger, their share of Long Island’s population can be expected to continue to expand even if immigration continues to slow.
 Blacks, Hispanics, Asians and other non-whites now represent 33% of Long Island’s population.
 As recently as 2000, their share of the population was 25%, and in 1990 it was 16%.
 Long Island’s racial and ethnic composition is comparable to southwestern Connecticut, where the non-white share of the population is 33%, and the Hudson Valley, where it is 36%.
 However, it is considerably less than northern New Jersey, where 45% of the population is black, Hispanic, Asian or other non-white.